rust-lang/nomicon/src/lifetime-mismatch.md

 # Improperly reduced borrows

-This currently fails to compile, because Rust doesn't understand that the borrow is no longer needed and conservatively falls back to using a whole scope for it.
+The following code fails to compile, because Rust doesn't understand that the borrow is no longer needed and conservatively falls back to using a whole scope for it.
 This will eventually get fixed.